akrzemi1/papers/contracts_explained.md

 }
 ```

+The strength of this opposition depends largely on the business domain.
+Self-operated machines that interact with people
+require lots of safety measures, whereas video games require unlimited performance and can afford to crash or misbehave.

-The counter argument to that is that the typical developement process is that one first enables optimizations, which by
+The counter argument to that oposition is that the typical developement process is that one first enables optimizations, which by
 definition changes the semantics of the program, and then performs a series of tests to check if the semantics of the program
 still meet the requirements.
 This gives sufficient confidence -- obviously, not guarantee -- that the program will operate
 within tolerable limits.
+This can be deemed satisfactory in certain domains.

 Enabling such optimizations is equivalent to runtime-checking the contract predicates and installing the violation handler
 with GCC's `__builtin_unreachable()`.